Jeshibu/Playnite-wiki/Frequently-Asked-Questions.md

 Safe Mode starts Playnite with all 3rd party extensions disabled and using only default theme.

+You can start safe mode via `Safe Mode.bat` from Playnite's installation directory or by using `--safestartup` argument when starting Playnite's executable.

 ### How do I backup Playnite library and move it to another PC?

 If using portable version, just move the whole installation folder.